 Traffic signals are in place to keep road users in check and follow the laws of the road, but there’s much less need for signage on rural roads, which, again, leads to more accidents.
 For example, instead of built-up pedestrian crossings, rural crossings don’t have much signage, which can lead to pedestrian collisions because of driver or pedestrian behaviors.

 Truck accidents are devastating for all parties involved, and they can result in lifelong injuries or even fatalities.
-If you or someone you love is involved in an accident with a truck, make sure you contact Caddell Reynolds Law firm today by visiting the following offices:
+If you or someone you love is involved in an accident with a truck, make sure you contact our Arkansas truck accident lawyers at Caddell Reynolds Law firm today by visiting the following offices:

 - Fort Smith – 122 North 11th St., Fort Smith, AW 72901